ThelianTech-Hobby-Projects/Factorio-Mods/README.md

 ### **Implemented Features**

 - Overhauled Electricity System: Poles, Substations, Power Generation...
+50% complete
 - Ore Deposits In the Ocean
 - Swimming in the water.